Get a free SCARS short story. Sign up for News & Goodies from YA Author Cheryl Rainfield

-In STAINED, my upcoming YA novel from Harcourt (2013), Sarah, who has a port wine stain and some body image issues, is abducted and must find a way to rescue herself.
+In STAINED (A Bank Street College Best Book of the Year (2014), Sarah thinks she knows what fear is--until she's abducted and must find a way to rescue herself.
 Like Sarah, I was often imprisoned for long periods of time as a child, had my life threatened, and had to rely on my own strength to survive.

 Books were my survival during my childhood, and my journey into myself.
 Books give me hope.
 I hope mine will give you hope, too, or something that you need.

 Why I Write

 I write for so many reasons.
 I write because I love good books–-love the exhilaration that comes from a great story.
 I write because I hope that my books may reach others and give them something they need, the way books did for me when I was growing up–-and still do.
 I write realistic fiction because I want others to know that they are not alone, and that things can get better.
 I hope that a teen may hand someone one of my books and say, "Read this.
 This is what it's like for me," and maybe that person will give them greater understanding or compassion.
 I write fantasy because I hope that someone will find it inspiring.
 I write to increase compassion and understanding, even while I write to entertain.
 And I write for myself.
 I write because I need to.
 Sometimes to get things out, sometimes to speak to others.

 I always try to write from my heart, whether I'm writing fantasy or realistic fiction.
 I write emotional truths.

 Children's author Barbara Greenwood speaks beautifully about why authors need honesty in our writing: